links-field/cubepress/docs/index.md

   - title: About Cube
     icon: 🎛
     link: /guide/gettingstarted
-    details: Cube is the IOT connectivity service management platform that steamlines your IOT operations and supercharge your productivity
+    details: Cube is the IoT connectivity service management platform that steamlines your IoT operations and supercharge your productivity
-  - title: Cube Press
+  - title: About Cube Press
     icon: 📙
-    details: Here at Cube Press we present to you the playbook of Cube.
+    details: Here at Cube Press we present to you the playbook of Cube IoT.
 Guides, FAQ as well as other handy IoT information and latest news at your fingertips.

 #footer